znsio/specmatic-documentation/documentation/service_virtualisation.md

 success
 ```

-### Errors when stubbing requests or reponses that do not match the contract
+### Errors when stubbing requests or responses that do not match the contract

 The contract: